 Wondering what are the best places to see wildlife in Costa Rica?
 Ever dreamt of seeing a wild puma on your travels?
-Then have a look at the Costa Rica itinerary we followed to try our luck in spotting some of the most amazing Costa Rica’s wildlife.
+Then check out our 2-week itinerary for a road trip in Costa Rica in search of wild encounters of all kinds.

-When my two good friends decided on a destination wedding in Costa Rica, we took this opportunity to plan a two-week wildlife watching adventure in the country.
+When my two Canadian friends decided on a destination wedding in Costa Rica, we took the opportunity to add a two-week wildlife-watching road trip to the post-wedding festivities.

-An amazing 25.6% of Costa Rica’s land area is protected by a system of National Parks and Wildlife Reserves so there is a lot of ground to cover even if you only visit some of the most prominent National Parks.
+With an amazing 25.6% of Costa Rica’s land area protected by a system of National Parks and Wildlife Reserves, there is a lot of ground to cover, even if you only visit some of the most prominent National Parks.

 A good way to research the best wildlife destinations in a given country is to go through trip reports on mammalwatching.com website where keen wildlife watchers from around the world post reports of their sightings of mammals.

-Based on this research, and suggestions from other travellers, our Costa Rica itinerary included Corcovado National Park, Tirimbina Biological Reserve, La Selva Biological Station, Monteverde Cloud Forest Biological Reserve, Palo Verde National Park, Poas Volcano, Manuel Antonio National Park and Damas Island, and a whale watching adventure in Drake Bay.
+Based on this research and suggestions from other travellers, our Costa Rica road trip included visits to Corcovado National Park, Tirimbina Biological Reserve, La Selva Biological Station, Monteverde Cloud Forest Biological Reserve, Palo Verde National Park, Poas Volcano, Manuel Antonio National Park and Damas Island, and a whale watching adventure in Drake Bay.

 Of course, with limited time, we couldn’t visit all of the top National Parks in Costa Rica.
 Our itinerary concentrated on the Pacific Coast and the mountains of the Continental Divide.
 This meant that we missed out on the gems of the Caribbean coast, including the magnificent Tortuguero National Park.

-In terms of transportation, since we travelled as a group, the most cost-effective way of getting from A to B for us turn out to be a minivan that we rented in Liberia.
-The cost of travel in Costa Rica can be quite high, but teaming up with a small group of friends from the wedding party we managed to keep the costs of our Costa Rica itinerary on the low side.
+We travelled as a group of 9 people, so the most cost-effective way of getting around turned out to be a minivan that we rented in Liberia.
+The cost of travel in Costa Rica can be quite high, but teaming up with a small group of friends from the wedding party, we managed to keep the costs of our Costa Rica itinerary on the low side.
 This is also a good idea if you are planning a trip to Costa Rica with a large family.

 Of course, this was just the beginning.
-So if you are looking for a Costa Rica itinerary that highlights the best wildlife watching opportunities in the county, have a look at our itinerary below.
-You can follow the entire two-week itinerary we did, or select individual destinations and add them to your own Costa Rica itinerary.
+So if you are looking for a Costa Rica road trip itinerary that highlights the best wildlife watching opportunities in the county, have a look at our itinerary below.
+You can follow the entire two-week itinerary we did or select individual destinations and add them to your own Costa Rica road trip.

 Palo Verde National Park boat tour

 We got our first taste of what Costa Riva has to offer in terms of wildlife encounters in Palo Verde National Park.
 The boat tour in Palo Verde is one of the best things to do in Guanacaste.
 We booked the tour from the resort since the park is conveniently located only a 1.5hr drive away.

 The most interesting creatures on the river are the Brazilian hog-nosed bats.
 These tiny creatures roost out in the open on the tree trunks.
-They arrange themselves into a neat line and when threatened they start shifting in unison, which makes them appear as a slithering snake.
+They arrange themselves into a neat line, and when threatened, they start shifting in unison, which makes them appear like a slithering snake.
 Not many predators are keen to mess with a snake.

 Apart from the bats and capuchins, the river cruise is a good opportunity to see a wide variety of birds, including Tiger heron, Little blue heron, Black-crowned night heron, Little green heron, Crane hawk, Collared forest falcon, Green kingfisher, Mangrove swallow, as well as American crocodiles and green and spinytail iguanas.